envato/google-analytics-for-wordpress/readme.txt

 1. Go to the options panel under the 'Settings' menu and add your Analytics account number and set the settings you want.

 == Changelog ==

+= 4.1.1 =

+* Made plugin admin work with jQuery 1.6 and jQuery 1.4.
+* Added contextual help.
+* Improved cache flushing when using W3TC.
+* Fixed various minor other notices.
+* First stab at getting ready for full i18n compatibility.

 = 4.1 =